 I have left so much out of this post – there just isn’t room to fit it all in.
 Make sure you check out their website here for all the details including the package specials, menus, and seasonal opportunities.

-Many thanks to the resort for inviting us up for this rejuvenating and bonding experience.
+Many thanks to the resort for inviting us up for that rejuvenating and bonding experience.
 It was the perfect Muskoka Getaway.

 Disclaimer: We were invited to stay here by the resort in exchange for this blog post.
 All the opinions are our own and completely honest.
 The large numbers of Tweets, Instagram posts and Facebook shares were all my own idea and a testament to how much fun we had. 🙂